 JOHN: Yes, it did.
 It came the next day.
 And at first I thought, “Well, I don’t know if I want to go to Washington.
 I’m not sure that I have much to offer.
 I’ve said things; I’ve written things about the issues – political issues related to the kingdom of God.

 But then, as I began to think about it, and everybody around me, including you, prevailed and said, “Look, when your President calls, you go.”

 PHIL: In fact, you and I were in Florida for the Ligonier conference when I heard about this.

-PHIL: In fact, at first you said your inclination was not to go.
+PHIL: At the time, you said your inclination was not to go.

 JOHN: The political world isn’t really my world.
-My first instinct was to say, “Thank you very much for the invitation, but there are certainly others who could maybe make a better contribution.”
-But as I thought about it, and as you all prevailed upon me, I decided that it probably was the right thing to go and to represent the truth and to give support to those in power and authority in our country who do seek to honor God and who do love the Lord Jesus Christ.
-I’m really glad I did.
+And so, my first instinct was to say, “Thank you very much for the invitation, but there are certainly others who could maybe make a better contribution.”
+But as I thought about it, and as you all prevailed upon me, I decided it probably was the right thing to go and to represent the truth and to give support to those in authority and in power in our country who do seek to honor God and who do love the Lord Jesus Christ.
+And I’m really glad I did.

 PHIL: How much did you know about the agenda of the meeting before it took place?